Energy

 Reduce the amount of non-recyclable material purchased and reuse materials whenever possible: Take advantage of glass alternatives in place of single-use plastics, utilizing hand washing, solvent rinsing, and autoclaving to clean and reuse glassware, thereby diminishing plastic waste levels.
 Some applications include swapping out plastic petri dishes for glass ones, and using glass bottles for media storage.
 Common non-recyclable laboratory items you may be able to reuse include: pipette tip racks, gloves (in non-hazardous applications), Styrofoam racks, gel ice packs, weigh boats (where contamination is less of an issue), and shipping and storage containers.

 Set up recycling bins for plastic, glass, and metal: In a recent waste audit of the Life Sciences Building, less than half of recyclable material collected was actually put in the recycling.
 Setting up recycling bins with clear labels on what can and cannot be recycled can tremendously help divert these materials from landfills.
 In Santa Barbara County, items like Styrofoam, Pyrex, lab glass, and plastics #3 through #7 cannot be placed in the blue recycling bin, but there are a lot of common laboratory materials that can!
 These are primarily PETE/PET (polyethylene terephthalate, or polyester) and HDPE (high-density polyethylene) plastics and are typically found in lab bottles, tissue culture media bottles, plastic storage containers (especially pipette tip boxes), and larger chemical storage containers.
-A comprehensive list of recyclable materials that are not lab-specific can be found here
+Here are a comprehensive list of recyclable materials that are not lab-specific.

 Use less paper or go paperless altogether: Reduce paper waste by opting for smaller font sizes and adjusting margin widths so more content fits on a single page.
 Remember to always print double-sided when printing multiple pages and recycling the paper once you are finished with it.
 Go above and beyond and consider going paperless!
 Save time, space, and money by going digital.
 Digitization makes management and transferring of files easier, all while cutting down on deforestation and reducing carbon emissions.